- Many applications are designed more to be sold versus to be implemented.

 However, the reality of software development (and this applies to all enterprise software to varying degrees) is that there are competing agendas: not only the customers’ agenda but also the vendor’s and even those of third parties such as IT analyst firms.
 This problem is exacerbated at the larger software vendors where the strongest incentives exist to throw things over the wall.
 I recall having a discussion on this topic with representatives from the vendor PlanetTogether.
 I asked them why their software seemed so much more usable than other software in their software category, and one example they gave was that the company was just too small to throw things over walls and develop functionality that had little practical implementation value to get a sale.
 The smaller the entity, the more affiliation each has with other individuals, the more they know them—can receive negative feedback for aggressively perusing one’s agenda at the expense of others.

 Impressing the IT Analysts

 However, was this the best-combined solution if customer’s interests were accounted for?
 Many people that use Adobe’s creative products don’t think so.
-Even if we limit our discussion to just the vendor and buyer, there are multiple people in multiple departments who often have competing objectives.
-If we take just the vendor’s competing objectives, for instance, one of the pressures comes from the need to have implementable software that buyers can actually use.
-However, other pressures come from the need to sell software.
-The agendas of those who sell software and make software implementable may sound complimentary, but in fact, they are not at all complementary and are a major source of friction within vendors.
+Even if we limit our discussion to just the vendor and buyer, multiple people in multiple departments often have competing objectives.
+If we take only the vendor’s competing goals, for instance, one of the pressures comes from the need to have implementable software that buyers can use.
+However, other influences come from the need to sell software.
+The agendas of those who sell software and make software implementable may sound complimentary, but in fact, they are not at all complementary and are a significant source of friction within vendors.